YZ-US-Ranger/DataCamp-R/README.md

 ```
 Many statistics we use in data analysis (including both the sample average and sample proportion) have nice properties that are used to better understand the population parameter(s) of interest.

 One such property is that if the variability of the sample proportion (called the standard error, or SE) is known, then approximately 95% of p̂  values (from different samples) will be within 2SE of the true population proportion.
+In statistics, when sd() is applied to a variable (e.g., price of house) we call it the standard deviation.
+When sd() is applied to a statistic (e.g., set of sample proportions) we call it the standard error.

 # some functions